 (x) Chile has notified the Depository that, solely for the purpose of the application of Article 35(1)(b) and 5(b) of the MLI, Chile has chosen to replace the reference to “taxable periods beginning on or after the expiration of a period” with a reference to “taxable periods beginning on or after January 1 of the next year beginning on or after the expiration of a period.”

-Although the provisions contained in the tax treaties that Chile has signed are fairly similar, the discussion below is generally made with reference to the Chile-U.S. tax treaty.
+Although the provisions contained in the tax treaties that Chile has signed are fairly similar, the discussion below is generally made with reference to the Chile-United States tax treaty.

 2. Bilateral Tax Treaties

 a.
 Taxes Covered

 The tax treaties signed by Chile apply to income taxes and taxes on capital.
-In the case of the Chile-U.S. tax treaty, the Chilean taxes covered are those contained in the ITL.
+In the case of the Chile-United States tax treaty, the Chilean taxes covered are those provided for in the ITL.

+The Chile-United States tax treaty was signed on February 4, 2010.
+After more than 10 years during which advice and consent to ratification was awaited from the U.S. Senate, that advice and consent was finally given on June 23, 2023 and President Biden signed the instrument of ratification in December 2023.
+Pursuant to Article 29(1), the Chile-United States treaty entered into force on December 19, 2023 after the United States notified Chile that it had completed the required procedures for bringing the treaty into force.
+Under Article 29(2), the provisions of the treaty have effect:

+With respect to taxes withheld at source, for amounts paid or credited on or after the first day of the second month following the date on which the treaty entered into force, i.e., February 1, 2024; and

+With respect to other taxes, for taxable periods beginning on or after January 1, 2024.

+For the text of the treaty, see International Tax Treaties.

 b.
 Taxation of Business Income